HASwitchPlate/openHASP/CHANGLELOG.md

 ## v0.7.0

+!!!
+THE PARTITION SCHEME OF THE INTERNAL FLASH HAS CHANGED !!!

 ### Objects
 <!-- ?
 Support for State and Part properties -->
+- `action` and `swipe` can now be set to any command
 - Set default line_width of new `line` objects to 1
 - Allow line and block comments in pages.jsonl
 - HASP theme: Toggle objects now use the secondary color when they are in the toggled state.